 Basil emits a scent that repels many insects that aim to harm our garden, like thrips.
 The best part about basil is that it can also repel insects that are attracted to you, insects such as mosquitoes and flies.

-Rosemary is a good repellent plant that helps repelling months, beetles and flies.
+Rosemary is a good repellent plant that helps to repel moths, beetles and flies.
 It’s a plant that also helps in the growth of beans and carrots, and it has many health benefits.
-You can read more about it in the article recommended bellow.
+You can read more about it in the article recommended below.

 Recommended article: How to grow and use rosemary

 Chervil is a good deterrent plant that protects your lettuce, cabbage and other leafy plants from slugs.

 Kelp is another herb that can be used for companion planting and it helps to repel aphids, slugs, and Japanese beetles.
 It’s a plant that can also be used as mulch or as a spray directly on the affected plants.